Link: Copy link

 Does any one know the measurements of the C.F.C.
 Formation insignia or what it looked like,.../??The Canadian Forestry Corps would have worn the corps cap badge, but the cloth insignia is a bit more problematic.
 As Chris suggests, in the UK at some point in time, at least some of the Forestry corps wore the CMHQ patch. (as Canadian Army troops, not as part of CMHQ.)
 For a time the Forestry Corps also wore the green equilateral triangle patch of the Canadian Forestry Corps. (either wool,felt,or canvas styles).

 The No1 Canadian Forestry Group in NW Europe was designated as 21st Army Group troops.
 The proper patch for this would be the 21st Army shield patch.
 They may also have wore the Canadian Forestry Corps flash at this time.
 (In combination with the appropriate formation patch.)

 Canadian Forestry Companies were loggers first, but also trained infantry.
 The nature of their operations made them responsible for their own defence, and they carried arms as well as axes.
 (Just gotta love the alliteration.)

-The Canadian Forestry Corps had members as part of C.M.H.Q.'s, and they wore the Maple Leaf shoulder badge, so I was wondering would they have wore the 1st Canadian Army patch since they were in fact part of that "Formation"!?
+I seem to recall that they were award the Pres. unit citation for this action?
+Am I way off base here?The Canadian Forestry Corps had members as part of C.M.H.Q.'s, and they wore the Maple Leaf shoulder badge, so I was wondering would they have wore the 1st Canadian Army patch since they were in fact part of that "Formation"!?